Rough Green Snake Care Sheet

 The rough green snake is quite large compared to its smaller cousin the smooth green snake (Opheodrys vernalis) and reaches lengths of 3 feet or better on average but rarely exceeding lengths of forty six inches.
 Females tend to have a longer and larger body than the males and both genders are brightly colored dorsally in emerald green with a brilliant yellowish wash along the sides and towards the ventral scales and the belly of the rough green snake is yellowish white in color.

 The rough green snake can live upwards of 15 years when cared for properly in captivity and can provide its keeper with great enjoyment over this time period.
+Proper snake habitat products, snake supplies, and husbandry techniques will promote the species to thrive in captivity.

 Housing and substrate